Nickel vs. Brass Casings for Carry Ammo and Reloading

 Yes, nickel cases can be reloaded.

-Nickel plated cases also have a propensity to get stuck in reloading dies, therefore it is advisable to ensure that you are using enough case lubricant to prevent a stuck case.
+Nickel-plated cases also have a propensity to get stuck in reloading dies.
+It is advisable to ensure that you are using enough case lubricant to prevent a stuck case.

 Most of the downsides to nickel cases center around reloading.
-As nickel is harder than brass, it has the potential to damage your reloading dies and generally, nickel cases will have a shorter lifespan than brass cases.
+As nickel is harder than brass, it has the potential to damage your reloading dies.
+Also, nickel cases tend to have a shorter lifespan than brass ones.

 If you have zero aspirations to handload your own ammo, you should not be concerned about running nickel cases through your firearms as most issues arise after multiple reloads of the same cases.
-However, if you do reload, just inspect your nickel cases before a reloading session and you should not experience many issues except the occasional split case.
+If you do reload, just make sure inspect your nickel cases before a reloading session and you should not experience many issues except the occasional split case.

-Regardless of your preference in ammo casing, make sure you stock up on ammunition here at Ammo.com and I’ll see you on the range!
+Regardless of your preference in ammo cases, make sure you stock up on ammunition here at Ammo.com.
+I’ll see you on the range!

 Ammo Comparisons